Skip to content

 A thorough coating of breading and a quick sizzling bath in the deep fryer transform shrimp into crispy, savory, and indulgent bites of seafood.
 It's frustratingly easy to down a dozen or more of these crunchy crustaceans in one sitting, especially when they're executed well.

-Many of the biggest restaurant chains in the United States offer some version of fried shrimp, which is really no surprise considering all of their tantalizing qualities.
+Many of the biggest restaurant chains in the United States offer some version of fried shrimp, which is no surprise considering their tantalizing qualities.
 I recently set out to find out which major chain does fried shrimp best by sampling the options at Red Lobster, Applebee's, Bonefish Grill, TGI Fridays, and Hooters.

 In my opinion, the absolute best fried shrimp are crispy and golden brown on the outside, tender in the middle, well-seasoned, flavorful, and not too small.
-After trying the entries from those five national brands, I'm happy to report that one chain not only met my criteria, but absolutely blew me away.
+After trying the entries from those five national brands, I'm happy to report that one chain not only met my criteria but absolutely blew me away.

 Hooters